 That said, it is possible that some of your private information is coerced or taken from us.
 That could happen lawfully (e.g. pursuant to a court order) or unlawfully (e.g. hacking/theft) even without our knowledge.
 Our simple guarantee is that we will use, hold and secure your private information as you would reasonably expect of a law firm.
 This includes observance of professional rules of conduct and taking reasonable precautions.

-Any links from this website to external websites are obvious.
-All web pages on this website begin with https://garvey.biz.
+Any links from this website to external websites are apparent because all web pages on this website begin with https://garvey.biz.
 External links are provided in good faith for convenience only.
 As we have no control over external websites, you acknowledge that we have no responsibility or liability for their content or privacy policies.
-We do take responsibility for links to our internal forms, Dropbox folders and interactive document downloads.
+We do however take responsibility for links to our internal forms, Dropbox folders and interactive document downloads.